MicrosoftDocs/Contribute/Contribute/docs-authoring/sort-redirects.md

 ## Summary

-With the evolution of a Microsoft Docs docset, some Markdown files eventually will be deleted.
+With the evolution of a Microsoft Learn docset, some Markdown files eventually will be deleted.
 When a Markdown file is deleted, we're required to provide a redirect so that any reference to the deleted article is properly resolved via the redirect.
 Redirections are specified in the *.openpublishing.redirection.json* file.

 1. Open the Command Palette, press <kbd>F1</kbd> (or <kbd>⇧⌘P</kbd> on macOS)
-1. Type: **Docs: Sort main redirection file**
+1. Type: **Learn: Sort main redirection file**
 1. Select the command to execute it
 1. Observe changes to *.openpublishing.redirection.json* file